webgriffe/esb/README.md

       flows: ['flow_B']
 ```

-When one such dependency is specified so that flow A depends on flow B, whenever flow B is working some job and/or it has queued jobs, then flow A will still produce and queue new jobs, but it will not work them.
+When one such dependency is specified so that flow A depends on flow B, whenever flow B is working some job and/or it has queued jobs, then flow A will still produce and queue new jobs, but **it will not work them**.
 When flow B finishes processing its last job and its Beanstalk tube is empty, then flow A begins to work through its jobs.
-If a new job is created for flow B while flow A is working, flow A will complete the job (or jobs, if there are multiple workers) that was already being worked and then it will stop until all its dependencies are idle (empty tube and no jobs being worked).
+If a new job is created for flow B while flow A is working, flow A will complete the job (or jobs, if there are multiple workers) that was already being worked and **then it will stop until all its dependencies are idle** (empty tube and no jobs being worked).
 Dependencies can also be multiple, meaning that flow A can depend on both flow B and flow C (and more, if needed).
 In this case flow A will wait until **all** its dependencies are idle.
 To declare multiple dependencies, simply list all dependencies in the `dependencies.flows` field.
 Indirect dependencies are **not** honored.
-This means that if flow A depends on flow B, which in turn depends on flow C, a job for flow C will **not** stop flow A. Flow A will only check flow B. If you want flow A to also check flow C, simply make the dependency between flow A and flow C explicit by saying that flow A depends on both flows B and C.
+This means that if flow A depends on flow B, which in turn depends on flow C, a job for flow C will block flow B, but it will **not** stop flow A. Flow A will only check flow B. If you want flow A to also check flow C, simply make the dependency between flow A and flow C explicit by saying that flow A depends on both flows B and C.

-When a flow depends on another, such as flow A depending on flow B, whenever flow A's worker extracts a job from its queue it will check all dependencies to ensure that they are all idle.
+When a flow depends on another, such as flow A depending on flow B, whenever flow A's worker extracts a job from its queue it will check its dependencies to ensure that they are all idle.
 If one is found that is not idle, flow A will begin polling that dependency to see when it finishes.
 If desired, the timing of this polling action can be controlled with a few configuration parameters (these are all optional):
-* `initial_polling_interval` (default 1000ms) is the number of milliseconds that flow A will *first* wait before rechecking flow B's status
+* `initial_polling_interval` (default 1000ms) is the number of milliseconds that flow A will wait the *first* time, before rechecking flow B's status.
-* `polling_interval_multiplier` (default: 2) after the first delay, each subsequent delay is obtained by multiplying the previous one by this parameter.
-The default value of 2 means that each time the delay doubles, so the first time the wait fill be 1000ms, the second 2000ms, then 4000ms etc. Setting this value to 1 forces the system to keep on using the initial delay value without change.
+* `polling_interval_multiplier` (default: 2) after the first delay defined by `initial_polling_interval`, each subsequent delay is obtained by multiplying the previous one by this parameter.
+The default value of 2 means that each time the delay doubles, so if the first delay is 1000ms, the second will be 2000ms, then 4000ms etc. Setting this value to 1 forces the system to keep on using the initial delay value without change.
-* `maximum_polling_interval` (default: 60000ms) the exponential increase imposed by `polling_interval_multiplier` is capped by this value, which is the maximum possible polling interval.
+* `maximum_polling_interval` (default: 60000ms) the exponential increase imposed by `polling_interval_multiplier` is limited by this value, which is the maximum possible polling interval.
 * `delay_after_idle_time` (default: 1000ms) sometimes it may happen that flow A's and flow B's producers *begin* producing new jobs at the same time.
 If flow A was idle, it may begin to work the new job before flow B's producer has had time to produce its job, and so the dependency would be violated.
-To solve this, whenever a flow with some dependencies (flow A in our example) has been waiting for some time for new jobs to arrive, it will wait a time specified by `delay_after_idle_time` before resuming operation.
+To solve this, whenever a flow with some dependencies has been waiting for some time for new jobs to arrive (flow A in our example), it will wait a time specified by `delay_after_idle_time` before resuming operation.
 This gives flow B's producer enough time to publish its job in flow B's queue, which will ensure that flow A will wait for its dependency when the timeout expires.

 Notice that the exponential polling time increase is reset for each dependency: if a flow depends on multiple other flows, each time a dependency goes idle the timing parameters are reset before checking the next dependency.

 Producers
 ---------

 A producer can be any service whose class implements the `ProducerInterface`.
-However, implementing only the `ProducerInterface` is not enough.
-Every producer must implement also one of the supported *producer type* interfaces.
+However, implementing only the `ProducerInterface` is not enough: every producer must implement also one of the supported *producer type* interfaces.
 This is because the framework must know when to invoke every producer.
-At the moment we support the following producer types:
+At the moment these are the supported producer types:

 * `RepeatProducerInterface`: these producers are invoked repeatedly every fixed interval.
 * `CrontabProducerInterface`: these producers are invoked when their [crontab expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) matches.